 I also value the quote/market depth snapshot I get each time I enter a ticker symbol before I enter the particulars of a trade.

 It’s worth noting that buying and selling foreign shares through CommSec’s share trading account isn’t as straightforward as some of the newer, app-first trading platforms have made it.

 To trade internationally, CommSec requires that you create something called a Pershing account.
 To do this, you have to complete the W8-BEN-E US tax form, which CommSec will lodge with the IRS for you.
 Other platforms don’t require this, and have automated the US tax registration process as part of their onboarding, since US shares and ETFs are front and centre of their product offering.

 Not only is this manual form requirement a bit of a hassle, CommSec’s fees for international trading are definitely at the more expensive end of the market — as are their fees for trading Australian shares, which we’ll cover in the following section.

 Not The Smoothest Onboarding Process For International Share Trading

 Some customers have found CommSec’s international trading process so clunky they’ve given up after multiple failed attempts at completing the registration.
 One even reported having to print and scan physical documentation — which in 2022, seems unnecessarily time consuming when so many other share trading platforms have nailed smooth, automated onboarding.

 So, those are the basics of getting started — creating your CommSec account and placing your first trades.

-Now, let me dive in and review some of the key features CommSec offers customers.
+Now, let’s dive in and review some of the key features CommSec offers customers.

-I’ve been trading on the platform since 2013, so what follows are my personal opinions based on my experience over the past eight years.
+As I said, I’ve been trading on the platform since 2013.
+What follows are my personal opinions based on my experience.